 Funding Through My Other Accounts

 I can fund my Public account in several ways.
 Of course, I can use a check or wire transfer, but they are old technology!
-I can also transfer using by debit cards linked to my Varo or Chime bank accounts or transferring using Plaid.
-While this is a benefit, I could invest directly from my checking account if I used M1.
+I can also transfer using debit cards linked to my Varo or Chime bank accounts or using Plaid.
+While this is a benefit, I could invest directly from my checking account using M1.

 Stellar Customer Service

-Although I like technology, I also like being able to talk with a person from time to time, especially since I’m a new investor.
+Although I like technology, I also like talking with someone occasionally, especially since I’m a new investor.
 A real benefit of Public is that they have securities professionals licensed through the Financial Industry Regulatory Authority (FINRA) that I can talk with seven days a week.
 And I love their Southern accents, too.

 They are based in North Carolina.
-Neither Titan, M1, or Robinhood offer the option to talk with securities professionals, although Robinhood does offer the opportunity for support over the phone.
+Neither Titan, M1, nor Robinhood offer the option to talk with securities professionals, although Robinhood does offer the opportunity for support over the phone.

 See Related: Best Wealthfront Alternatives | Apps Like Wealthfront